Explore 8 great Spring hikes in Northern VA for beautiful views, interesting stops, and fun outings close to Washington DC. ...

 Little Stony Man, Shenandoah National Park

-Nearly every overlook and hike in Shenandoah National Park can qualify as a romantic destination, but we like Little Stony Man because it’s easy to reach and not as popular as nearby Stony Man summit.
+Nearly every overlook and hike in Shenandoah National Park can qualify as a romantic destination,.
+But we like Little Stony Man because it’s easy to reach and not as crowded as nearby Stony Man summit.
 The Little Stony Man Overlook hike and other overlooks in Shenandoah National Park are especially gorgeous when fall foliage emerges.
-Check out round-up of Short Hike to Gorgeous Virginia Views for other romantic viewpoints.
+Map it.

 Mary’s Rock, Shenandoah National Park

 A more challenging hike leads to a large rocky outcropping and another beautiful view.
-Most people hike from the Panorama parking area, but we prefer a longer but more scenic route from the Jewell Hollow Overlook.
-This 7 mile Mary’s Rock hike is gorgeous when fall foliage peaks but the leaf-covered or wet rocky trail can be tricky when it’s wet.
+Most people hike from the Panorama parking area.
+But we prefer a longer and more scenic route from the Jewell Hollow Overlook.
+This 7 mile Mary’s Rock hike is gorgeous when fall foliage peaks, but the rocky trail can be tricky when it’s wet.
 Map it.

 Boardwalk at Theodore Roosevelt Island, Arlington

 Theodore Roosevelt Island is in Washington DC, but the only access is from Arlington Virginia.
-Take an easy stroll, the Swamp Trail boardwalk on Theodore Roosevelt Island crosses a marsh at the edge of the Potomac.
+Take an easy stroll to the Swamp Trail boardwalk on Theodore Roosevelt Island crosses a marsh at the edge of the Potomac.
 There are benches where you can relax with your love, then enjoy a nice quiet stroll around the island.
+Map it.

-A hidden gem in the Fairfax County Park collection, Huntley Meadows includes a lovely, long boardwalk leading to an observation tower with views across the hemi-marsh.
+Huntley Meadows is a hidden gem in the Fairfax County Park system.
+The park includes a lovely, long boardwalk leading to an observation tower with views across the hemi-marsh.
 The tower is only .7 miles from the Visitor Center and the boardwalk is beautiful and interesting year-round.
+Map it.